etiennebr/rstdocs/Applications/Miscellanous/HyperspectralUnmixing.rst

 |outxml       |XML output parameters file|XML output parameters file        |
 +-------------+--------------------------+----------------------------------+

-- **Input Image Filename:** The hyperspectral data cube to unmix
+- **Input Image Filename:** The hyperspectral data cube to unmix.

-- **Output Image:** The output abundance map
+- **Output Image:** The output abundance map.

 - **Input endmembers:** The endmembers (estimated pure pixels) to use for unmixing.
-Must be stored as a multispectral image, where each pixel is interpreted as an endmember
+Must be stored as a multispectral image, where each pixel is interpreted as an endmember.

 - **Unmixing algorithm:** The algorithm to use for unmixing.
 Available choices are:

 - **UCLS** : Unconstrained Least Square

-- **NCLS** : Non-negative constrained Least Square
+- **NCLS** : Nonnegative constrained Least Square

 - **ISRA** : Image Space Reconstruction Algorithm

 - **MDMDNMF** : Minimum Dispertion Constrained Non Negative Matrix Factorization

-- **Load otb application from xml file:** Load otb application from xml file
+- **Load otb application from xml file:** Load otb application from xml file.

-- **Save otb application to xml file:** Save otb application to xml file
+- **Save otb application to xml file:** Save otb application to xml file.

 Example